 This is an eatery that would thrive in much more challenging and competitive culinary climes such as Hong Kong or even Sydney.
 The KL public, especially workers in Menara Hap Seng, are slowly realising their good fortune in having this calibre of restaurant – and an impeccable wine list - on their doorstep, although from the quiet dining space on our recent visit, they could do with a chivvy along.
 Matthew Bellotti

 20% savings for American Express Cardmember.

-Hakka Republic was voted Best Continental Restaurant of the Time Out KL Food Awards 2011.
-The restaurant was shortlisted in the same category in 2010.
+Hakka Republic was shortlisted Best Western in the Time Out KL Food Awards 2013.
+It won Best Continental Restaurant in 2011.
+The restaurant was also shortlisted in the same category in 2010.
 Chef Adi Radzi was shortlisted Outstanding Chef of the Year in 2011.
 Our food awards are 100% voted for by the people of KL.
-This way, we guarantee that popularity and consistent performance is rewarded.
+This way, we guarantee that popularity and consistent performance are rewarded.